 While these are not converse sentences, I can see how these two statements completely fail causes, not only through outreach but within the community as well.
 To gain momentum and understanding, people have to see that mental health, like any social cause, brims with complexities and gray shades.
 There are varying degrees of illness.
 There are varying personalities and characters involved.
 No origin story is the same even between identical twins.
 I would wager that most people do not realize that not everyone who goes through a trauma or the “same” trauma in fact develops PTSD, for instance.

 As I’ve said before, an illness is made of criteria.
 Some psychiatrists grossly underexaggerate the importance of how much criteria or what criteria needs to be met before a diagnosis is made — because honestly not all symptoms are equal — but an illness is still made out of criteria.
 That is how it is given a name and how, largely, it is approached in treatment.
 But like economic systems, political theories, religion, or anything involving abstractions and variables, applying it into human terms will produce different results than it does on paper.

-E.g. Just because I am moderately low functioning and have c-ptsd does not mean I can tell someone who is high-functioning and has schizophrenia comorbid with borderline personality disorder — a diagnosis set with typically a much worse prognosis than mine — that their diagnosis is not real just because they are higher functioning than I am.
+E.g. Just because I am moderately low functioning and have c-ptsd does not mean I can tell someone who is high-functioning and has schizophrenia — a diagnosis with typically a much worse prognosis than mine — that their diagnosis is not real just because they are higher functioning than I am.
 That being said, the same person cannot tell me that I am not trying hard enough to recover despite the typical prognosis being worse for them.